ChristChurchMayfair/ccm-main-gatsby/src/content/_events/covid-notice.md

 status: live
 lastUpdated: 12:30 02 September 2021
 ---
+## Online services 19th September
+With regret, due to internet issues, the morning service on 19th September cannot be watched online.
+We will endeavour to make this service available on YouTube at a later date.
+Apologies for any inconvenience.

 ## In-Person Services
 We're delighted to offer our Sunday services both in-person and online!
 You can see our [service times and stream links](/#services) below.